DeveloperPaul123/DeveloperPaul123/README.md

-### Hi there 👋
+### About Me

+**Hi there** 👋
 🤓 I'm Paul, a software engineer based out of the United States.

-### Projects

 I work on a wide variety of projects, most of them open source.
-I've benefited a great deal from open source software, so I think it's important to give back to the community however I can.
-Be sure to check out my repos and follow me to keep up with everything!
+I've benefited a great deal from open source software, so I do my best to give back where I can.

-If you appreciate my work or libraries, please consider becoming a [sponsor](https://github.com/sponsors/DeveloperPaul123).
-Doing so will allow me to make further open source contributions and create new libraries.
-Your support is very much appreciated!

 ### :hammer_and_wrench: Languages and Tools